John Surtees passed away on March 10, 2017: the day he became champion with Ferrari… without wearing red.

 The white and blue NART dress used by John Surtees at the end of the 1964 season.
 Photo Ferrari

 The photos of the 1964 United States and Mexican Grands Prix are surprising.
-We cannot distinguish the “Rosso” Ferrari.
-However, two F1 crossed the Atlantic well, for John Surtees and Lorenzo bandini.
-They are adorned with white and blue, the colors of the North American Racing Team (NART) which oversees their
+We cannot distinguish the “Rosso” Classic Ferrari for sale.
+However, two F1 have crossed Atlanti well

 This article is for subscribers only.